-December 31, 2023 December 31, 2023 December 31, 2022 December 31, 2021
+December 31, 2023

-Base management fee December 31, 2022 December 31, 2021
+Base management fee December 31, 2023

-Base management fee
+Base management fee December 31, 2023

-Base management fee Base management fee \$ 2,141 \$ 1,836
+Base management fee December 31, 2023

-Incentive fee Incentive fee 1,589 1,793
+Incentive fee December 31, 2024

-Incentive fee
+Incentive fee December 31, 2024

-Incentive fee
+Incentive fee December 31, 2024

-Other, net (1)
+Other, net (1) December 31, 2024

-Other, net (1)
+Other, net (1) December 31, 2024

-Other, net (1) Other, net (1) 80 95
+Other, net (1) December 31, 2024

-Total due to Adviser Total due to Adviser 3,810 3,724

 Total due to Adviser

 Total due to Adviser

+Total due to Adviser

 Administration fee

 Administration fee

-Administration fee Administration fee 536 411
+Administration fee

-Cumulative accrued but unpaid portions of prior Administration Fees (2) Cumulative accrued but unpaid portions of prior Administration Fees (2) - 89
+Cumulative accrued but unpaid portions of prior Administration Fees (2)

-Cumulative accrued but unpaid portions of prior Administration Fees (2) Cumulative accrued but unpaid portions of prior Administration Fees (2) -
+Cumulative accrued but unpaid portions of prior Administration Fees (2)

-Cumulative accrued but unpaid portions of prior Administration Fees (2) Cumulative accrued but unpaid portions of prior Administration Fees (2) -
+Cumulative accrued but unpaid portions of prior Administration Fees (2)

-Total due to Administrator Total due to Administrator 536 500
+Cumulative accrued but unpaid portion of prior Administration Fees (2)

+Cumulative accrued but unpaid portion of prior Administration Fees (2)

+Cumulative accrued but unpaid portion of prior Administration Fees (2)

 Total due to Administrator

-Total due to Gladstone Securities(3) Total due to Gladstone Securities(3) 24 -
+Total due to Administrator

+Total due to Administrator

 Total due to Gladstone Securities(3)

 Total due to Gladstone Securities(3)

-Total due to related parties(4) Total due to related parties(4) \$ 4,370 \$ 4,224
+Total due to related parties(3)

+Total due to Gladstone Securities(3)

 Total due to related parties(4)

 Total due to related parties(4)

+Total due to related parties(4)

+Total due to related parties(3)

+Total due to related parties(3)
-(1) Other amounts due to or from our Adviser primarily relate to miscellaneous general and administrative expenses either paid by our Adviser on our behalf or by us on our Adviser's behalf.

-(2) Represents the cumulative accrued but unpaid portion of prior Administration fees that are scheduled to be paid during the three months ending September 30 of each year, which is the quarter following our Administrator's fiscal year end.

-(3) Represents certain Selling Commissions and Dealer-Manager Fees owed in connection with costs related to sales of preferred stock paid by Gladstone Securities on our Series C Preferred Stock behalf.

-(4) Reflected as a line item on our accompanying Consolidated Balance Sheets.
+- (1) Other amounts due to or from our Adviser primarily relate to miscellaneous general and administrative expenses either paid by our Adviser on our behalf or by us on our Adviser's behalf. - (2) Represents the cumulative accrued but unpaid portion of prior Administration fees that are scheduled to be paid during the three months ending September 30 of each year, which is the quarter following our Administrator's fiscal year end. - (3) Represents certain costs related to sales of preferred stock paid by Gladstone Securities on our behalf. - (4) Reflected as a line item on our accompanying Consolidated Balance Sheets.